 Dar Soukkar, my personal favourite with incredible staff, delicious cocktails and a fantastic vibe.

-M Rooftop Medina Heritage, a secluded place in the middle of the city center.
+M Rooftop Medina Heritage, a secluded place in the middle of the city centre.
 It was somewhat difficult to find but definitely very much worth it for the great food they serve.

 The Famous Beach, a place I would love to still go in the future as we didn’t get the chance this time.
 The famous beach is recommended by lots of websites and instagram pages and seems to throw the most incredible pool parties!